Demodyfi/Open-Grants-Program/applications/Demodyfi.md

 In phase 1, intro stable coin DUSD
 In phase 2, make and create, deploy NFTs and trade NFTs on the open market.
 In phase 3, integrate more NFTs on Polkadot cross-chain technology for attracting liquidity and offer NFT-flashloans.
-In phase 4, more integration with Substrate based projects.
+In phase 4, more integration with Substrate based projects, deploying either complete protocol or protocol gateway on substrate based chains to interoperability.

 Additional Information ➕
 We have already received attention from a consortium of very well-known investors and projects, yet we are focusing on Product dev.
 Polygon and Moonbeam are willing to support in any way possible as they believe in the development of the project.